ezambomsantana/smart-city-simulator/README.md

 ## Next Developments

-1) Include the information of how many cars are in each street.
+1) Include the information of how many cars are in each street. - OK

-2) Implement a OSM (Open Street Maps) parser to the creation of the city graph.
+2) Implement a OSM (Open Street Maps) parser to the creation of the city graph. - OK

-3) Integrate the simulation with the visualization tool of MatSIM.
+3) Integrate the simulation with the visualization tool of MatSIM. - OK

+4) Implement the bus lines of São Paulo

+5) Make each node of the city graph be an actor

+6) RUn the simulator in containers